-While none of these conversations seem necessarily "misconceived", we wondered what expectations users might have about \textit{how} an LLM-based tool would produce a response.
-For example, in Python, certain libraries for vectorized computations are almost always faster than algebra on values stored in base Python types like lists.
-This kind of information is almost surely very salient in the GPT models' training data, as it is a common subject for help-seeking in online forums.
-Users seeking optimization help may therefore be motivated by their mental models about an LLM's training data, or alternatively from incorrect assumptions about the capabilities of the tool to perform memory profiling.
+While these conversations do not necessarily indicate misconceptions, we wondered what expectations users have about \textit{how} an LLM-based tool would produce responses.
+In Python, certain libraries for vectorized computations are almost always faster than algebra on base Python types like lists.
+This information is likely salient in GPT models' training data, as it is a common help-seeking topic in online forums.
+Users seeking optimization help may be motivated by mental models about an LLM's training data, or alternatively from incorrect assumptions about the tool's memory profiling capabilities.

-\paragraph{Code validation} A relatively common prompt theme was seeking validation that code would meet some requirements (see Table \ref{tab:intentions}).
-Some of these prompts were worded ambiguously, which raised questions about what kinds of validation behaviors were expected.
-For example, one user (C5) wrote, ``i have historical data of crypto as csv files [sic] i have following code to train a model on them without merging them, check if code has any problem or anything wrong".
-In another example (C397), a user prompted "Review this an tell me what's missing", followed by a code block.
+\paragraph{Validiation} A relatively common prompt theme was seeking validation that code would meet requirements.
+Some prompts were worded ambiguously, raising questions about expected validation behaviors.
+For example, C5 wrote, ``i have historical data of crypto as csv files [sic] i have following code to train a model on them without merging them, check if code has any problem or anything wrong.''
+C397 prompted ``Review this an tell me what's missing,'' followed by a code block.

-Because these prompts are rather underspecified, we cannot be confident exactly what kind of "problems" or "missing" elements the user hoped the tool would be able to check for.
-This style of prompting could possibly stem from about misconceptions about the tool having access to some kind of "ground truth" about programs to grade them, similar to an autograder typically found in computer science educational assessments.
+Because these prompts are underspecified, we cannot be confident what kind of ``problems'' or ``missing'' elements the user hoped the tool would check for.
+This prompting style could stem from misconceptions about the tool having access to a ``ground truth'' about programs to grade them, similar to autograders in computer science education.

-\paragraph{Code diffs} While iterating on versions of a program specified by prompting, users often asked for modifications.
-Particularly in the context of longer programs, the default behavior of the WildChat models is typically to provide a snippet of code with the modification and instruct the user to update their program.
-Sometimes, users would follow up with a prompt requesting not just for the snippet, but the "full code" (for examples, C155 and C306)---which appears to mean, the original program with the modification made in-line.
+\paragraph{Git-like diffs} While iterating on program versions through prompting, users often asked for modifications.
+For longer programs, WildChat models typically provide a code snippet with the modification and instruct the user to update their program.
+Sometimes, users requested not just the snippet, but the ``full code'' (C155, C306)--meaning the original program with the modification made in-line.